 The high-visibility yellow fork likely makes it more noticeable to motorists and less appealing to thieves.
 The wide tires handle potholes well.

 Bought from Urbane around the time I was leaving, but saw limited use.
 I rode it in the Don Valley a few times, but Toronto’s frequent rain makes conditions unreliable for singletrack.
-My next recreational bike will likely be a gravel bike.
+Sometimes, you acquire a tool for a version of yourself you aspire to be, or a life you imagine living.
+This bike represents that potential—beautiful, capable, but waiting for the right context.

-Bryan Paget worked as a bicycle mechanic in Toronto from 2009 to 2015.
-He is now a data engineer specializing in Kubernetes and data platform architecture.
+Bryan Paget worked as a bicycle mechanic in Toronto from 2009 to 2015, where he learned that all systems—whether made of steel, carbon, or code—require clean foundations, careful diagnosis, and an understanding of the human they serve.
+He is now a data engineer specializing in Kubernetes and data platform architecture, applying the same principles to a different kind of machine.